masfranzhuo/flutter_project_v0.1/README.md

 - Localization
 - Responsive
 - Dio as Http Service
-- Hive as Local Storage
+- Hive and sqflite as Local Storage